TonyCWalker/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why is it important to test our apps?

     With testing you are able to determine bugs and other issues within your p applications before launching it to the public.
-It is important to test your projects in order to prevent complications down the line such as manual testing which can be time consuming and expensive.
+It is important to test your projects in order to prevent complications down the line such as manual testing which